fantasy-toolz/sloan2020/README.md

 The repository for public tools to generate MLB predictions using the k-means clustering technique presented by Petersen & Rentz 2020.

 ### TODO
--Add Windows compability
+1. Add Windows compability
--Change scraper to MLB.com scraper for using pure public data -Break .py files into a package which installs (i.e. add a __init__.py and installer) -Update definition structure into classes
+2. Change scraper to MLB.com scraper for using pure public data
+3. Break .py files into a package which installs (i.e. add a __init__.py and installer)
--???
+4. Update definition structure into classes
+5. Homogenise pitching and hitting to be same definitions
+6. VERIFICATION